 The editor of the new publication is Happiness Zengeni.

 Existing business publications at Zimpapers are The Herald (whose business section Zengeni edited) as well as BH24 which is primarily an email based publication that sends out a PDF document to subscribers daily.
 (Update: BH24 also has a website.
 It’s unclear right now if the BH24 news service will continue.
 Our guess is they’ll be sunsetting it).

 Outside of Zimpapers, Business Weekly faces competition from weeklies; The Financial Gazette which is owned by Modus Publications, and The Zimbabwe Independent, owned by Alpha Media Holdings.

 Based on the presentations at the launch, Zimpapers clearly did some research to determine the unsatisfied business news needs in the market.
 The paper will therefore likely offer a fresh perspective to economic developments locally.
-Hopefully it helps provide a clearer picture on an economy so hard to understand and predict even for locals.
+Hopefully, it helps provide a clearer picture of an economy so hard to understand and predict even for locals.

 The business model for Business Weekly looks to be advertising but Zimpapers may also be exploring subscription as there is a sign-in option on the site.

 Quick NetOne, Telecel, Africom, And Econet Airtime Recharge

 If anything goes wrong, click here to enter your query.